jlrickert/zet/docs/19/README.md

-# Package managment in neovim with mason
+# Package management in neovim with mason

 Mason is a package manager for neovim.
 The contents of the packages that may be installed are DAP, LSP, Linters and formatters.
-To quickly setup do the
+To quickly setup do the following:
-following:

 ```lua
 -- put this somewhere in your packer file